- Find a Trail

 Passing through California’s historic Gold Rush country, the El Dorado Trail runs more than 35 miles from Camino west to the line between El Dorado and Sacramento counties, just south of Folsom.
-It follows two former rail lines, the Southern Pacific Railroad and Michigan-California Railroad, and is designed to accommodate hikers, mountain bikers, and equestrians.
+The route follows two former rail lines, the Southern Pacific Railroad and Michigan-California Railroad.

 The rail-trail is a work in progress.
 For 8.5 miles on its eastern end—between Camino and Placerville, where the trail winds through the Sierra Nevada foothills—it is largely paved and can be enjoyed on road bikes.
 The eastern section of the trail ends here in Placerville, but the western section begins just 1 mile to the west on the other side of Placerville.
 For the remaining 27 miles — from Placerville to the western endpoint in White Rock —the trail has a single-track, dirt surface best suited for mountain bikers, hikers, and equestrians.

 A small section of the railroad tracks in the corridor are still in occasional use, although gravel has been placed between the ties to make mountain biking easier.
 The El Dorado County Historical Museum operates excursion trains on the El Dorado Western Railroad on Sundays between the Shingle Springs Depot (4241 Mother Lode Drive) and the El Dorado Station (6000 Oriental Street).

 In Placerville, one can easily hop off the trail to enter downtown and enjoy the historical buildings and charms of an old gold-rush town.
 A highlight of the trail in this area is the breathtaking Weber Creek trestle that dates back to 1903 and towers about 100 feet above the creek; it lies just 1 mile east of Missouri Flat Road.